How to get a Strong Core | Top 6 Core Workouts to Get Fit

 Side Plank & Dips - to end the session, we will undertake a gentler exercise of the side plank with added dips, Try and complete 3 reps and hold as long as you can, try and complete 10 sets of dips during each rep.

-There is no one-size-fits-all answer when it comes to finding the best way to strengthen your core, although by following the exercises in this article you should be on your way to achieving the results you desire.
+There is no one-size-fits-all answer when it comes to finding the best way to strengthen your core, although by following the best core exercises in this article you should be able to workout with your core engaged and be on your way to achieving the core strengthening results you desire.

 The key is to start from wherever you are and then gradually progress from there.
 There are plenty of core exercises out there to try, and once you build up some initial strength, you'll be ready to tackle more advanced techniques.
-Remember, your core is crucial for all kinds of exercises, so get out there and give it a go!
+Remember, your core is crucial for all kinds of exercises and helps with supporting your upper body, lower body and full body strength so get out there and give it a go!

 MORE OF OUR ARTICLES ON EVERYTHING FITNESS